Duchess Quamino: Death and legacy

 Quamino died on June 29, 1804.
 A large funeral was held in her honor.
 She is buried in Newport's Common Burying Ground, in the northern section known as "God's Little Acre".
 William Ellery Channing wrote the inscription for her gravestone: "In memory of Duchess Quamino, a free Black of distinguished excellence; Intelligent, industrious, affectionate, honest, and of exemplary piety; who deceased June 29, 1804, aged 65 years."
 In 2017, Quamino's gravestone and that of her daughter Violet were restored.
 In 2023, the Hearthside House Museum in Lincoln, Rhode Island featured a historic re-enactor portraying Quamino.

+In 2025, an independent theater, Center Aqyidneck, staged a play about the history of Newport, Rhode Island in the Common Burying ground.
+Duchess Quamino was portrayed by Rebekah Acquah, playing a central role in the play.